Reebok All Terrain Super 2.0 Review Facts

 • Foam midsole offers a cushioned, yet quick and stable gait

 • Tough and breathable seamless upper provides full-foot protection

 • Underfoot rock guard protects against sharp objects

 • Hard rubber DuraGrip toe box protects the foot and shoe

-• All terrain design excels in mud and other extreme environments
+• All-terrain design excels in mud and other extreme environments

 The Reebok All Terrain Super 2.0 is an aggressive and lightweight OCR shoe designed for racing.
 A redesigned terrain skin panel upper, DuraGrip toe box, drainage ports and outsole lugs specifically designed for rope climbing make this shoe exceptionally tough and better than the original model.
-The shoe’s ability to shed water and mud quickly means it it won’t slow your down as you battle your next Spartan or Tough Mudder race.
+The shoe’s ability to shed water and mud quickly means it won’t slow you down as you battle your next Spartan or Tough Mudder race.
 Built for the most rugged terrain, the Super delivers superior cushioning and traction, allowing you to go further faster.
-Let the mud, water, ropes, and walls prove the high performance of this all terrain shoe.
+Let the mud, water, ropes, and walls prove the high performance of this all-terrain shoe.